pymk/creature-sighting/README.md

 make run
 ```

-The server will start on port 8080.
+The server will start on http://localhost:8080.

 ## Web Interface